 consult the deck, traveler. let the birds help you divine your future.

-augur is an open-ended oracle for 1+ readers. in augur, participants interpret a flock of strange and wonderful birds (represented by a unique deck of cards) to tell a story, foresee an outcome, or play to find out what happens.
+augur is an open-ended oracle deck for one or more readers. in augur, participants interpret a flock of strange and wonderful birds (represented by a unique deck of cards) to tell a story, foresee an outcome, or play to find out what happens.

 - 24 cards, each with its own distinct symbolism and intention

 - 3 unique suits that lend additional meaning to each card in the deck

 - poetic, philosophical meditation on memory, circumstance, and future action